 “I love Cambodia because I have a personal connection from my childhood.
 My father specializes in Cambodian history so I’ve traveled there many, many times.
 In fact, we at Keck Medicine of USC received a grant from the World Federation of Neurology to travel to Cambodia to teach neurology.
 Cambodia doesn’t have many neurologists, so I was interested in participating in international outreach.”

-Dr. Sahai has established the multidisciplinary USC Headache Center at Keck Medicine of USC to care for patients suffering from headaches, migraine and atypical facial pain.
+Dr. Sahai has established the multidisciplinary USC Headache Center at Keck Medicine of USC to care for patients with headaches, migraines and atypical facial pain.